soulctf/MOV/Algebra/Galois Theory/Field Extensions Basics.md

 - A polynomial is said to **split** in $F[X]$ is is a product of monic polynomials in $F[X]$.

-- A field is **algebraically closed** if all polynomials in it split
+- A field is **algebraically closed** if all polynomials in it split in the field.